- Northeastern: 08/17/2023

-The Rhodes Scholarship, the oldest and perhaps most prestigious of the international fellowships, was initiated after the death of Cecil Rhodes, an industrialist and imperialist, in 1902.
+The Rhodes Scholarship, the oldest of the international fellowships, was initiated after the death of Cecil Rhodes, an industrialist and imperialist, in 1902.
 Rhodes “dreamed of improving the world” by bringing together scholars from around the globe at Oxford to study.
-Improved by their education and exposure to one another, these scholars would return to their communities, ready to fight the good fight.
+Improved by their education and exposure to one another, these scholars would return to their communities, ready to "fight the good fight."

 Each year, 32 U. S. citizens win the Rhodes, taking up degree courses at Oxford.
 The four criteria by which prospective Rhodes Scholars are selected are character, initiative, civic-mindedness and ability to make a significant difference in the world.